btc-script-explorer/scantool/docs/rest-api/v1/blockchain_analysis.md

 Such an application could be used to gather data over a period of time or a specific range of blocks, or even the entire history of the blockchain.

 As a test case, two programs were written in C++, one to analyze the types and contents of ordinals, and the other to analyze multisig transactions that use serialized scripts.
-The multisig program was written in 121 lines of code.
-That includes comments and blank lines.

 ## Ordinals Test Project

 The ordinals analysis program was written in C++.
-The data gathered was written to a PostgreSQL database.
+The data gathered were written to a PostgreSQL database.

 For the test, 392 arbitrarily chosen blocks were analyzed.
 They were all between block 777000 (February 2023) and block 800019 (July 2023).
 A total of 587171 ordinals were found, averaging about 1497 ordinals per block during a peak period of ordinal creation.